mlafeldt/majek/README.md

 Majek
 =====

-Majek is a preprocessor for Jekyll/Octopress blog posts that helps you to concentrate on writing.
+Majek is a preprocessor for Jekyll blog posts that helps you to concentrate on writing.
 It allows you to include other files from your Markdown (thanks to [md_inc]) and produce posts in Jekyll format.

 Majek is especially helpful when you're writing Markdown with a tool like [iA Writer] that is more about prose and less about code.
-Instead of including bulky code snippets directly in your Markdown file, you simply insert short commands like `.inc 'foo.txt'` or `.codeblock 'bar.rb'`, which will then be expanded by Majek.
+Instead of including bulky code snippets directly in your Markdown file, you simply insert short commands like `.inc 'foo.txt'` or `.highlight 'bar.rb', 'ruby'`, which will then be expanded by Majek.

 Installation